-Gabriele Jureviciute is a Lithuanian architect with a Master’s Degree in Advanced Architecture from the Institute for Advanced Architecture of Catalonia.
-She has currently taken a position in IAAC as the coordinator of the Master in Advanced Architecture (MAA01) and a faculty member of different courses, including the Circular Matter: Designing Circularity in the Built Environment Seminar, Fab.AR: Manual Fabrication Assisted with Augmented Reality Seminar, and Advanced Manufacturing Thesis Cluster.
+Gabriele Jureviciute is a Lithuanian architect with a Master’s Degree in Advanced Architecture from the Institute for Advanced Architecture of Catalonia (IAAC).
+She is currently working as the academic coordinator of the Master in Advanced Architecture (MAA01) and a faculty member of different courses, including the Circular Matter: Designing Circularity in the Built Environment Seminar, Fab.AR: Manual Fabrication Assisted with Augmented Reality Seminar, and Advanced Manufacturing Thesis Cluster.

-Gabriele’s professional interests include responsive architecture, sustainable design, digital fabrication, and material circularity.
-Her master thesis project developed in IaaC has been based on the topic “Plastic Emergency Architecture: Creating low-cost, accessible architecture from waste material, improving liveability in areas affected by mismanaged plastic waste”.
+Gabriele’s professional interests include sustainable and responsive architecture, material circularity and digital fabrication.
+Her master thesis project developed in 2018/19 at IAAC was based on the topic “Plastic Emergency Architecture: Creating low-cost, accessible architecture from waste material, improving liveability in areas affected by mismanaged plastic waste”.
 The project has been exhibited during the events such as Barcelona Building Construmat 2019 and Architects@Work Madrid 2019.
-Moreover, it has been developed further during the Residency program at Autodesk Build Space in Boston.
+Moreover, it has been developed further during the Residency program at Autodesk Build Space in Boston, USA.

-Before coming to IAAC Gabriele has been working as an architect in Lithuania and Portugal.
-Furthermore, she was involved in many events related with the European Architecture Students Assembly (EASA) as a participant in EASA Valletta 2015, an organiser of EASA Nida 2016, a tutor of “Inter of Course” workshop during EASA Fredericia 2017 and a national contact during EASA Rijeka 2018.
+Before coming to IAAC Gabriele has worked as an architect in Lithuania and Portugal.
+Additionally, she has been involved in many events related to the European Architecture Students Assembly (EASA) in various roles, including an organiser and a tutor.